rawazrauf/iraq-farms-health/METHODOLOGY.md

 Being clear about limitations is part of being trustworthy.
 In summary:

 - **NDVI is greenness, not yield or crop health directly.** It correlates with vegetation vigour but does not measure crop type, water stress specifics, disease, or harvest quantity.
+- **NDMI is canopy moisture as seen from space**, not soil moisture or an irrigation gauge.
+It is influenced by how much vegetation is present, so read it as a rough comparison, not a measurement.
 - **Thresholds are generic**, not calibrated to Iraqi crops or growth calendars.
-Interpret Poor/Fair/Good as rough guidance.
+Interpret Poor/Fair/Good (and the moisture bands) as rough guidance.
 - **Field boundaries are model predictions.** Fields can be missed, mis-drawn, or falsely detected.
-If a field isn't outlined, it can't be read.
+If a field isn't outlined, it can't be read — and its reported size inherits any error in the outline.
+- **The low-zoom farmland overlay is a confidence proxy**, not a field layer, and relies on a third-party tile service.
+It shows roughly where farmland is, not whether any particular spot is a field.
 - **Clouds create gaps.** Sentinel-2 is optical and cannot see through cloud.
 Cloudy periods leave blanks in the history, and "current" always means the latest *clear* image, which may be several days old.
 - **"Current" is not live.** Satellites revisit every few days, and cloud-free imagery may be older still.
 Readings reflect the most recent usable pass, not today.
 - **Resolution is 10 metres.** Very small plots may be represented by few pixels, making their readings noisier and less reliable.